rajeshkanna21/Java-Applet-Calculator/README.md

 2. Import the project and click on clean & build.
 3. Replace Calc2.jar file inside web folder of Java WebApp with the generated JAR file.
 4. Deploy it on Heroku.

+Many browsers does not support Applet Now.
+You need to install Firefox 42.0 32-bit addition & JAVA 32-bit from java.com.
+Then Add the URL that contains the applet in Java Settings in Control Panel.